AxerTheAxe/axer-zsh/README.md

 This config is only tested on Linux, and is not guaranteed to work in any other operating system.

+This config uses 'Shift+Enter' for some key-bindings.
+[Ensure your terminal emulator is configured to support this.](https://stackoverflow.com/questions/16359878/how-to-map-shift-enter)

 ## Installation

 * Install [Zsh.](https://www.zsh.org/)